 To some degree, many blamed Gallus for failing to prevent the massacre of Decius and his eldest son.
 To placate supporters of Decius, Gallus allowed Herennia to retain the title of Augusta and raised the young Hostilian to the rank of Augustus as his co-ruler.
 To further strengthen the bond, Hostilian’s sister was married to Volusian, the son of Trebonianus.
-Unfortunately, Hostilian’s rule as Augustus proved to be very brief.
-After a very short reign, Hostilian died of plague in 251 AD, which devasted the population at that time.
+Unfortunately, Hostilian’s rule as Augustus proved to be very brief of only three to four months.
+Hostilian died of the plague in 251 AD, which devasted the population at that time.
 Herennia faded into history and Gallus, along with his own son Volusian, were murdered by their own troops in 253 AD.

 C VALENS HOSTIL MES QVINTVS N C